vbhaskarbe/development_repo/README.md

-# development_repo
+# Development_repo
-main branch file.
+This is a main branch file.

 # Django CLI Installation Steps :-
 pip install django